 Bringing a puppy into your home is one of the most exciting and rewarding decisions you could make.
 Puppies are furry balls of energy and affection, and many people see their lives enriched by bringing a pet into their world.
 Having a pet is a large responsibility, however, and new dog owners need to be prepared for problems such as illness.
 New puppy owners, specifically, need to be aware of common puppy illnesses and what they can do to treat and prevent them.

-Top 5 Common Illnesses That Pet Owners Should Watch For in Puppies
+Top 5 Common Puppy Illnesses That Pet Owners Should Watch For

 There are two kinds of bloat in dogs: gastric dilatation-volvulus (GDV) and simple bloat.
 Some forms of simple bloat, known as dilatation, resolve on their own and progress far more slowly than GDV.
-Gastric dilatation-volvulus, however, is a life-threatening condition that can be fatal to dogs in less than a few hours.
+Gastric dilatation-volvulus, however, is one of the life-threatening puppy illnesses that can be fatal to dogs in less than a few hours.
 Larger breeds are most susceptible to bloat.
 Although bloating is most common in middle-aged and older dogs, young puppies of larger breeds can still develop this immune system condition.

 Bloat occurs when a large amount of air is ingested into your pup’s stomach.
 When this air cannot be expelled through vomiting or burping, the ends of the dog‘s stomach begin to twist.
 The contents of the stomach then begin to ferment and part or all of the stomach may die.
 The symptoms of bloat include abdominal pain, inability to vomit and drooling.